Dance Department Programs

 Noted for the high quality of its productions, the department showcases faculty, guest artist, and student choreography in two annual concerts.
 Advanced students, who are selected by audition, have performance and choreographic opportunities on campus, at area high schools, at dance festivals and community venues.
 The Dance Touring Ensemble visits Orange County schools each semester.

-Santa Ana College has eight-week summer sessions during which regular curricular offerings are available, as well as intensive jazz dance, flamenco and ballet workshops.
+Santa Ana College has eight-week summer sessions during which regular curricular offerings are available, as well as intensive workshops that vary from year to year.
 Courses can be taken for credit or transfer credit.
-Summer offerings vary from year to year.
 The minimum age is seventeen unless a student is admitted with advanced placement.